 What should a rent roll contain?

-For many property managers, a rent roll is a summary of the tenant’s payment obligations as defined in their lease agreement.
+For property management use, a rent roll is a summary of the tenant’s payment obligations as defined in their lease agreement.
 A standard format is shown in the example below.

 Note than in every month except March the tenant paid rent on time.
 In March, the tenant did not pay rent by the end of the grace period (rent is due on the 1st, late after the 3rd each month).
 On the morning of March 4th an entry was made in the rent roll to indicate that a late fee was now due and the property manager delivered a late notice to the tenant.
 The tenant paid rent and the late fee on March 7th.